Anime: Najica Blitz Tactics

 - Innocent Fanservice Girl: Lila needs to bathe in a special water formula to nourish herself as a Humaritt.
 She doesn't realize why going naked is a bad thing to do.
 Likewise, when her swimsuit fell off and bares her breasts, she feels nothing is wrong and doesn't do anything until Najica chastizes her.

 - Ironic Echo:

 Triple I, a.k.a.
 Ai: "I like honest girls."

 Najica: "I prefer the term 'honest' myself."

 - Kill Sat: Episode 3.

-- Lolicon: While Lila looks like 16 or so, she is mentally 8 at best at the series beginning and her literal age is only 2 or so.
-Najica also comments how the Bad Guy of the Week of Episode 3 obviously has a hang for young girls.
+- While Lila looks like she is 16 or so, mentally she has the mindset of an 8 year old in the beginning of the series, and her literal age is only 2 or so.
+Najica also comments how the bad guy of the week of Episode 3 obviously has a thing for young girls.